Sichuanese Pinyin: Tones

 The Sichuanese Pinyin system uses superscript numbers to mark the four tones of Chengdu dialect.
 The number is placed on the top right corner of every syllable, where "1" stands for the first tone, "2" stands for the second tone, and so forth.

 Rules

-The rules of Sichuanese Pinyin are based on those of Hanyu Pinyin.
+The rules of Sichuanese Pinyin are based on those of Hanyu Pinyin, with some slight modifications: